zdravkov/kendo-docs/getting-started/framework/globalization/numberformatting.md

     Multiplies a number by 100 and inserts a localized percentage symbol in the result string.

     **Note**: '%' symbol is interpreted as a format specifier in the format string.
-If you need to prevent this, you will need to precede the '%' symbol with a backslash - 'kendo.toString(12, "# \\%")' -> 12 % (en-us).
+If you need to prevent this, you will need to precede the '%' symbol with a double backslash - 'kendo.toString(12, "# \\\%")' -> 12 % (en-us).

 - "e" - exponential notation